Transfer Credit Policy

 Examples of when a requirement may be waived include: when a course scheduling problem has made it impossible for you to meet a graduation requirement or when you need to meet a specific requirement of a four-year college to which you intend to transfer.

 The waiver form should normally be approved before you enroll in a substitute course.
-The approval process is initiated by your academic advisor, reviewed by the appropriate department chairperson, and finally acted upon by the Dean of Instruction.
+The approval process is initiated by your academic advisor, reviewed by the appropriate department chairperson, and finally acted upon by the Provost and Vice President of Academic Affairs.
 It should be noted that waivers are never automatic.

 Waiver of any particular course does not reduce the credit requirements for graduation.
 Any student requesting a substitution (waiver) for a course that has a minimum grade of C or C- must meet this requirement for the course being substituted.